 Less invasive surgeries; reconstructive breakthroughs

 Radical neck dissections have been replaced in many cases by less radical surgeries that preserve nerves, arteries, and muscles in the neck.
 Patients continue to move, speak, breathe and eat normally after surgery.
 Patients with certain throat cancers, who a few years ago would have lost their vocal cords and their voices, can often be treated with a supraglottic laryngectomy, a less invasive surgery that preserves critical structures.
 Patients who undergo this surgery maintain their ability to speak, although they need to learn new ways to swallow.
-At Yale, rehabilitative specialists, led by Steven Leder, PhD, work with patients to help them adjust to and overcome some of these impairments.
+At Yale, rehabilitative specialists work with patients to help them adjust to and overcome some of these impairments.

 One of the most exciting new surgical advances is the use of laser surgery to remove certain throat cancers using an endoscopic probe in the mouth.
 This technique allows surgeons to remove tumors without an open incision in the neck.